GetDKAN/dkan/docs/admin/people/group_roles_and_permissions.rst

 Requesting membership and unsubscribing from a Group
 ****************************************************

-In DKAN, “subscribing” to a Group is synonymous with becoming a member of the Group.
-Nonmembers can submit a membership request to the Group Administrator to become a Group member.
-Members have privileges to access and edit Datasets associated to the Group, so membership requires moderation.
-As a Site Manager, you can join any Group without moderation.
-Any other role must first submit a request to subscribe and then be approved by the Group Administrator.
+Users can request to join a group by clicking the "Request group membership" link on the group home page.
+A site manager or administrator member must approve the request for the user to become an active member.

-Active members, both Members and Administrators, can leave the Group by clicking the *Unsubscribe From Group* link on the Group home page.
-Once members are removed or leave the Group they no longer have access to the Datasets associated with the Group.
+Active members, both Members and Administrator members, can leave the Group by clicking the *Unsubscribe From Group* link on the Group home page.
+Once members are removed or leave the Group they can no longer add content to the Group.
+Users with the site manager role do not need to be members of a group to add content to the group.

 Associating Datasets to specific Groups
 ***************************************